What is Surya Namaskar?

-Surya Namaskara helps improve blood circulation and strengthen heart function.
-It also enhances the resting cardiovascular parameters such as cystolic blood pressure, diastolic blood pressure and pulse pressure.
+Surya Namaskar helps improve blood circulation and strengthen heart function.
+It also enhances the resting cardiovascular parameters such as systolic blood pressure, diastolic blood pressure and pulse pressure.

 Surya Namaskar stimulates a rhythmic breathing process as breath is synchronized with each movement.
 This empties the lungs more vigorously and there is an opportunity for more oxygenated air to refill them.